Eating More Plant-Based Foods

 It can be incredible to learn that a whole food, plant-based diet can both improve your health and save you money.
 Check out these ideas for low-cost healthy food shopping and consider what works best for you.

 Interesting facts and statistics to support the scientific foundation of a WFPB diet, useful to refer to in your discussions with others.
-Please download the Powerpoint provided under “Multimedia Tools” if you’d like to present this information to a group!
+Please download and share this slideshow presentation if you’d like to present this information to a group!

 Answers to many of the questions and myths you may hear about protein and plant-based diets.